ThinkInvis/RoR2-Yeet/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Yeet/blob/master/changelog.md

+**3.0.1**

+- Fixed only one item being removed from inventory while dropping multiple copies of that item.

 **3.0.0**

 - Made serverside blacklist configs more granular.